web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/templates.md

   (:footer ("Last login: ~A" *last-login*)))
 ~~~

-The author finds it is easier to compose the HTML in separate
+I find it is easier to compose the HTML than with the more famous
-functions and macros than with the more famous cl-who.
-But it
+cl-who, but I personnally prefer to use HTML templates.

-has more features under it sleeves:
+Spinneret has nice features under it sleeves:

 - it warns on invalid tags and attributes
 - it can automatically number headers, given their depth